By continuing to use our website, you agree to the use of cookies in accordance with Privacy Policy.

 Ferrara by bike

 For those who want to start exploring the city itself, we recommend the Ferrara Walls route, which is 9 km long and passes through the historic centre and the most famous places in the city.
 We recommend starting this route from the Castello Estense.
 Following the Corso Ercole d'Este, you will reach the Porta degli Angeli.
-From here you will pass 9 km of walls that encircle the historic centre of Ferrara.
+From here you will see 9 km of walls that encircle the historic centre of Ferrara.
 The trail is also suitable for pedestrians.